You want smart political talk without the meltdowns?

 I do remember that.

-But I'm I made a decision.
+But I made a decision.

 It's not.

-They found ground glass in his lungs, which obviously we're not going to find here ever, but they also found chromium, lead, benzene.
+They found ground glass in his lungs, which obviously we're not going to find here ever.

 These are all known carcinogens after being assured the air is safe.

-And by the way, yes, Sean, you made a decision to do your job like I made a decision to do my job and be a lawyer.
+And by the way, yes, Sean, you made a decision to do your job, like I made a decision to do my job and be a lawyer.

 You know, we have to stop just believing politicians.

-We have to stop believing the EPA administrators who frankly aren't scientists.
+We have to stop believing the EPA administrators who, frankly, aren't scientists.

 Because the government has their scientists that have a political agenda.

-I'm talking about objective scientists did you see the video of Senator J.D.
-Vance and he went to where some of the the the fish had died in a stream and he just took a stick and he kind of shook the water a little bit and up percolating up comes this like what looked like an oil slick of slime right clearly from the chemicals that had been dispersed into the air and clearly had impacted that stream.
+Did you see the video of Senator JD Vance, and he went to where some of the fish had died in a stream, and he just took a stick, and he kind of shook the water a little bit, and percolating up comes this, like, what looked like an oil slick of slime.

 It made me sick to watch that photo op of the politicians drinking water.